enricmartos/user-api-rest/README.md

 - Run the project as Spring Boot App

 - Postman or any other API tester must be already installed in your machine.
 Otherwise, you will have to install them.
-You can perform the requests below in order to test the application:
+You can perform the requests below in order to test the application.
+They belong to *User management API* collection, which can be easly imported to Postman with [this](https://www.getpostman.com/collections/b9203126dbd425c19203) shareable link.

 | Action | HTTP request method | Endpoint | Body example |
 | ------------- | ------------- | ------------- | ------------- |